wp-plugins/expandable-dashboard-recent-comments/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+Recommended update: Fixed to work for WP 3.6+ due to the change in how core defined the ellipsis.

 = 2.1 =
 Minor update.
 Highlights: added argument to filter; noted compatibility through WP 3.5+; explicitly stated license; and more.